Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council (VR) through grant agreement no. 2018-05973.
+This work was supported by the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP), funded by Knut and Alice Wallenberg Foundation.
+The computational resources were provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725, and by the Berzelius resource, provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre.